Skip to main content

 return BooksResponse(books=all_books)

-What this does: Navigates to https://books.toscrape.com, uses Stagehand’s observe() and act() methods to navigate to a specific category, then uses extract() to collect book details across multiple pages with type-safe schemas (Pydantic for Python, Zod for TypeScript).
+What this does: Navigates to https://books.toscrape.com, uses Stagehand’s observe() and act() methods to navigate to a specific category, then uses extract() to collect book details across multiple pages.
+TypeScript uses Zod schemas; Python uses a JSON schema dict validated into Pydantic models.

 3